Anne-christine d'Adesky

-Family and Career
+Early life and education

-D'Adesky was born into a wealthy white Francophone family of Haitian colonizers.
-Her father was born in Haiti, where the family's roots go back far; spending her childhood summers and still has extended family living there.
-D'Adesky earned a master's degree in Journalism from Columbia University Graduate School of Journalism in 1982 and a bachelor's degree from Barnard College in New York City in 1979.
+D'Adesky's father was born in Haiti, where the family's roots go back far.
+She spent her childhood summers there and still has extended family living there.
+Her mother was French.
+D'Adesky earned a master's degree in journalism from Columbia University Graduate School of Journalism in 1982 and a bachelor's degree from Barnard College in New York City in 1979.

-As a journalist, d'Adesky has been a foreign correspondent in Haiti working as a stringer for The San Francisco Examiner and The Village Voice.
+As a journalist, d'Adesky has been a magazine and newspaper journalist.
+She was a foreign correspondent in Haiti working as a stringer for The San Francisco Examiner and The Village Voice.
 She wrote about HIV/AIDS for various newspapers, including the New York Native and In These Times, and later, magazines including The Advocate.

+Career and activism

+In 1983, she attended the Seneca Women's Encampment for a Future of Peace and Justice, where she protested the presence of nuclear cruise missiles on US soil.
+She was an early member of ACT UP who participated in the first Wall Street protest, and other famous actions, demanding faster access to life-saving HIV medications, and later, access to HIV drugs for people living in poor countries.